BlueBrain/bbp-atlas-data-fetch/README.md

 - **--nexus-org bbp** - [single string] The name of the Nexu organization to look for a resource.
 Mandatory
 - **--nexus-id some_id_probably_uuid** - [single string] The @id of the Nexus resource to fetch.
 Optional, but necessary if **--filter** is not provided
 - **--payload** - [flag] Fetch the payload as a JSON file.
 Optional, the default behavior is to fetch the file linked by the _distribution.contentUrl_ property.
+- **--favor - [multiple string] Payload properties and values with the format <'properties:value'> (ex: 'name:1.json') which will be used to determine which file to choose when retrieving a distribution from a resource with multiple distributions.
+Optional
 - **--out /some/file.json** - [single string] Path to the output file to create.
 The extension has to be .json if the flag --payload is provided.
 Otherwise, the extension must be the same as the distant file.
 Mandatory
 - **--keep-meta** - [flag] if --payload is provided, the JSON file will not contain the Nexus/JSON-LD system properties.
 If this flag is provided, the system metadata are kept
 - **--rev n** - [number] The revision argument is mainly to be used along **--nexus-id** to fetch a specific revision of a given resource.
 Optional, fetches the last revision if not provided